 If graphene had a band gap, it would probably be the optimum 2D system for electronics applications.
-Layered transition metal dichalcogenides (TMDs) with a robust intrinsic band gap appear as the next-best alternative.
-Only after a long search, however, optimum strategies have been devised to make low-resistance, ohmic contacts to TMDs [1].
-In the meantime, a new class of 2D semiconductors has been rapidly gaining attention, phosphorus namely layered black and phosphorene monolayers [2].
+Layered transition metal dichalcogenides (TMDs) with a robust intrinsic band gap appear as the nextbest alternative.
+Only after a long search, however, optimum strategies have been devised to make lowresistance, ohmic contacts to TMDs [1].
+In the meantime, a new class of 2D semiconductors has been rapidly gaining attention, namely layered black phosphorus and related phosphorene monolayers [2].
 These 2D systems display a tunable, direct fundamental band gap and thus are ideal candidates for optoelectronics applications.
-Recent Quantum Monte Carlo (QMC) calculations show that the inter-layer bonding, while weak, is not well described by dispersive van der Waals (vdW) interactions [3].
+Recent Quantum Monte Carlo (QMC) calculations show that the interlayer bonding, while weak, is not well described by dispersive van der Waals (vdW) interactions [3].
 QMC results differ qualitatively from vdW-enhanced DFT functionals and the common designation of similar systems as "van der Waals solids" is strictly incorrect.

-Also other group V systems including monolayers of $As_xP{1-x}[4]$, IV-VI compounds such as SiS [5] with the same average valence, and related 2D phosphorus carbide [6] share the same nonplanarity of their structure with phosphorene.
-These systems share another similarity with phosphorene, namely the dependence of the fundamental band gap on the number of layers and in-layer strain.
+Also other group \tilde{V} systems including monolayers of As_xP{1-x} [4], IV-VI compounds such as SiS [5] with the same average valence, and related 2D phosphorus carbide [6] share the same nonplanarity of their structure with phosphorene.
+Same as in phosphorene, the fundamental band gap in these systems depends sensitively on the number of layers and in-layer strain.
 Surprisingly, the story of group V semiconductors does not end with layered 2D systems.
 A previously unknown 1D structure of coiled phosphorus, shown in Fig. 1, represents the most stable P allotrope to date.
 The predicted structure [7] has recently been synthesized and contained inside carbon nanotubes [8].
 In all cases, predictive ab initio calculations provide a useful guidance to experimental studies.